bbauska/CSS-Notes4Pros/README.md

 > normal Lets a word overflow if it is longer than the line break-word
 > Will split a word into multiple lines, if necessary inherit Inherits
-> the parent element\'s value for this property
+> the parent element&apos;s value for this property

 ## Section 12.2: overflow-x and overflow-y